intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

 ###    - **Configuration files (yaml)**:
    - **deployment.yaml**: This yaml file contains the configuration to perform deployments, and creates the services to each of them and set environments to be used:
         - **ServiceAccount**: The ServiceAccount and roles are created specifically to capture the IP address assigned to each BackEnd LLM service.
 This information is necessary for the LLM back_end to effectively forward incoming requests.
 This setup is exclusively utilized by the llm_front_end to facilitate the forwarding process for each request.
         - **VolumeMounts & Persistent Volume/Claim**:**: As mentioned earlier, every local LLM will be saved on a file server for access when pods containing local models are initiated.
 VolumeMounts are employed to connect the file server to the pod, specifying its internal address and "volumes" to specify the clain (pvc)to be used(created in efs_storage.yaml).
+Note that the local containers will be refencing to "/fs_mounted" for example, when the local model instantiates in "3__Local_Models/LLAMA-non/app/llama2.py", the model is downloaded from the fs mounted.
+        ```
+        model_path="/fs_mounted/Models/llama-2-7b-chat-hf"
+        ```python

         Please modify the configuration to align with your file server setup.

         ```
         containers....
         ....
                 volumeMounts:
-                - name: efs-volume-1
+                - name: fs-volume-1
-                mountPath: /efs_mounted
+                mountPath: /fs_mounted
         volumes:
-        - name: efs-volume-1
+        - name: fs-volume-1
           persistentVolumeClaim:
-            claimName: efs-claim100
+            claimName: fs-claim100
         ```

         - **Image Containers**: URL of where containers were pushed.
         ```
         containers:
         - name: llama7b-non-optimized
-          image: <<ADD YOUR CONTAINER REGISTRY URL>>:1.0
+          image: <<REPLACE IT FOR YOUR>>:1.0
         ```
         - **Worker assigment**: This demonstration utilizes two distinct worker groups, namely "light" and "intensive".
 Each deployment is associated with a nodeAffinity that corresponds to the anticipated load requirements.
 In this demo setup, it's configured to utilize EKS node groups for managing the worker nodes.
 In this case node groups were created using EKS console.